Gromov-Witten Theory of Complete Intersections via Nodal Invariants: Degeneration formula for nodal Gromov--Witten theory

-where the morphism $\oM_{G_1,G_2}^\Delta(W_0) \rightarrow\ooMM_{\overline{\Gamma}}$ is defined by gluing together the domain curves of the stable maps to $(Y_1,D)$ and $(Y_2,D)$ along their relative marked points.
+where $\mathfrak{P}_{G_1,G_2,\Gamma}$ is defined by the condition that the $\Gamma$-marked nodes are not nodes created by the gluing of the $G_1$-marked and $G_2$-marked stable curves.
 Using the predeformability condition, we obtain a version of Lemma \ref{lem_key}, ensuring that we have a disjoint union decomposition